Flamenco Guitar Lesson and interview with Berto Boyd

 Currently, I am obsessed with skating as much as possible now that we are finally getting some dry weather!
 This winter was a real bitch especially after finishing the Castelnuovo-Tedesco concerto in December.

-I happily just returned from 10 days in San Francisco where I was working with Jose Luis de la Paz and the Oakland Youth Symphony.
-We were there mainly to perform a few movements from Suite Avalon which is a huge work I put a ton of time into transcribing (over 500 hours).
-It’s a 48 minute concerto for Flamenco guitar and Orchestra scored by Alex Conde.
-We debuted it a few years ago in Miami.
-Here’s a video of the process:
+I happily just returned from 10 days in San Francisco.
+I was working with Jose Luis de la Paz and the Oakland Youth Symphony.
+We were there mainly to perform a few movements from Suite Avalon.
+This suite is a huge work that I put a ton of time into transcribing (over 500 hours).

-While we were there, we played a house concert, did some film scoring for the movie “Finding Compas” starring Farruquito, and hung out with some friends.
 It was a much needed trip out of rainy Portland.
 Flamenco Pacifico is currently on sabbatical till our Fall tour this year.
 In the meantime though I’m working on releasing a few singles along with music transcriptions.

-In the next few months I’ll be preparing for a joint benefit concert with the Los Angeles Guitar Quartet and Adam Del Monte in Paradise, CA. Our microphone endorser The2Mic is hosting this to help the fire victims of the Paradise Wildfire from last year.
+In the next few months I’ll be preparing for a joint benefit concert with the Los Angeles Guitar Quartet and Adam Del Monte.
+The concert is in Paradise, CA.

 Craig: